 Longest Acres Farm is situated near Chelsea, the shire town of Orange County, VT.
 Owners Nick Zigelbaum and Kate Maclean are relatively new to farming: “We had wanted our own farm ever since we quit our office jobs and our city apartments in San Francisco,” says Kate.
-The couple spent time managing a farm in North Carolina, and it was here that they decided to fulfill their dreams and farm in their own right.
+The couple spent time managing a farm in North Carolina, and it was here that they decided to fulfil their dreams and farm in their own right.
 But they knew they would need to relocate to the Northeast to be near their family.

-In addition to being Certified Animal Welfare Approved, the cattle and sheep at Longest Acres Farm are Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.
+In addition to being Certified Animal Welfare Approved, the cattle at Longest Acres Farm are Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.
 “Our farm is committed to its Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW certifications,” says Nick.
-“We practice intensive rotational grazing, and our sheep and beef cattle are fed 100 percent grass in the sunny season and hay through the winter.
+“We practice intensive rotational grazing, and our beef cattle are fed 100 percent grass in the sunny season and hay through the winter.
 No grain is ever used.”

 Both Kate and Nick place a huge emphasis on animal husbandry and welfare at Longest Acres.
 Nick believes that observing the animals allows you to quickly pick up any changes in their wellbeing.
 “Knowing the animals intimately is the best way to be proactive when it comes to animal welfare,” he says.
 With such passion and commitment to animal welfare, applying for certification with Animal Welfare Approved by AGW was an obvious first step after Nick and Kate purchased their farm.
 Nick is proud to be part of the program, which he describes as “the most stringent farm certification available.”
 The fact that it is also free to farmers and ranchers is yet another bonus.